DeuterGraves/muttfield_health_ruby_on_sinatra/many_to_many_gym_sinatra/Project_ideas.md

 - diamond bullet points
 √- move home button to the muttfield logo
 - prevent double booking
-  - memeber id & session id - will need a view for error  - similar to delete view!
+  - memeber id & session id -
+    - take classes out that they're already booked in or classes that start at the same time.  could even look at classes that start in conflicting windows with the classes they have THAT'S TOTALLY AN EXTENSION
   - using member id and time and duration of class?
 - more member details(contact? age? ability? interests?, membership level)
 - cancel operations (book a class, edit etc. - on the news and the edits)